The Homotopy Types of $SU(4)$-Gauge Groups: The triple suspension of and

+For the remainder of the paper all spaces and maps will be localized at $2$.
+This corresponds to the fact from Section~\ref{sec:initialbound} that we are reduced to proving the $2$-primary statement in Theorem~\ref{looppartialorder2}.

-The stable decomposition of $C$ will be useful but we will ultimately need to work with unstable information in the form of the homotopy type of $\Sigma^{3} C$ and the homotopy class of $\Sigma^{3} j$.
+The stable decomposition of $C$ in Lemma~\ref{stableC} will be useful but we will ultimately need to work with unstable information in the form of the homotopy type of $\Sigma^{3} C$ and the homotopy class of $\Sigma^{3} j$.
 We start with the homotopy type of $\Sigma^{3} C$.
-In general, for a $CW$-complex $X$ and positive integer~$m$, let~$X_{m}$ be the $m$-skeleton of $X$.
-In our case, the $CW$-structure for $C$ implies that there are homotopy cofibrations
+The $CW$-structure for $C$ implies that there are homotopy cofibrations

 \begin{lemma} There is a homotopy equivalence $\Sigma^{2} (C_{9})\simeq S^{6}\vee S^{11}$. \end{lemma}